From Workspace and To Workspace

 plot!(data.time,data.value) # Выходные данные

-As we can see from the comparison, as a result, the data we fed into the model was doubled.
+As we can see from the comparison, as a result, the data that we submitted to the model was doubled.

-We have demonstrated the options for transferring data from the workspace to models and back.
-These features of the environment greatly simplify your interaction with models.
+We have demonstrated the options for transferring data from the workspace to the model and back.
+These features of the environment greatly simplify your interaction with the models.